 Gloss is about shine, or sheen as it’s often referred to as.
 Sheen describes the amount of light reflected from the surface of the paint film.
 If a painted surface has a smooth and glass-like texture when dry, the reflection is perceived to be “shiny” or “glossy.”
 Conversely, a flat paint has a rough surface profile after it dries, so it reflects light scattered in many different directions and appears “flat” to the eye.

 Gloss is determined by directing a beam of light at an angle to the painted surface and measuring the amount of light reflected using a device called a gloss meter.
-The gloss level of paint can affect how the color is perceive, with a color in a high-gloss paint appearing richer than the same color in a flat paint.
+The gloss level of paint can affect how the color is perceived, with a color in a high-gloss paint appearing richer than the same color in a flat paint.

 How to Choose the Best Color for Your Property